 HOW TO CLEAN STAINLESS STEEL?

 Specific Stainless-Steel cleaners are widely available.
 You can apply a sodium carbonate paste with a warm water rinse for stains.
 For severe stains, you may use tri-sodium phosphate and caustic soda solutions.
-Always remember to avoid products containing chloride.
+Above all, always remember to avoid products containing chloride.

 THE ADVANTAGES OF STAINLESS STEEL: